Otto M. Nikodym: Education and career

-Nikodym studied mathematics at the University of Jan Kazimierz (UJK) in Lemberg (today's University of Lviv).
+Nikodym studied mathematics at the University of Lemberg (today's University of Lviv).
 Immediately after his graduation in 1911, he started his teaching job at a high school in Kraków where he remained until 1924.
 He eventually obtained his doctorate in 1925 from the University of Warsaw; he also spent an academic year (1926-1927) in Sorbonne.
 Nikodym taught at the Jagiellonian University in Kraków and University of Warsaw and at the Akademia Górnicza in Kraków in the years that followed.
 He moved to the United States in 1948 and joined the faculty of Kenyon College.
-He retired in 1966 and moved to Utica, New York, where he continued his research until retirement.
+He retired in 1966 and moved to Utica, New York, where he continued his research until his death.

 Personal life

-Nikodym was born in 1887 in Demycze, a suburb of Zabłotów (in modern day Ukraine), to a family with Polish, Czech, Italian and French roots.
+Nikodym was born in 1887 in Demycze, a suburb of Zabłotów (in modern-day Ukraine), to a family with Polish, Czech, Italian and French roots.
 Orphaned at a young age, he was brought up by his maternal grandparents.
 In 1924, he married Stanisława Nikodym, the first Polish woman to obtain a PhD in mathematics.